wp-cli/handbook/commands/widget/update.md

 # wp widget update

-Update options for an existing widget.
+Updates options for an existing widget.

 ### OPTIONS